King-s-Knowledge-Graph-Lab/OntoChat/assets/user_study/PID7_User_Goal_Description_Generation_Illustrative_Example.md

 [Instructions on How to Write Ontology User Stories](https://github.com/King-s-Knowledge-Graph-Lab/OntoChat/blob/main/assets/user_study/Instructions_on_How_to_Write_Ontology_User_Stories.md)

-The task involved using GPT-4 to generate an ontology user story leveraging their domain-specific knowledge.
+The task involved using GPT-4 to generate an ontology user story for a real OE project they have participated in.
 Below is an example demonstrating how each step works.

 ### **Example**